-The Black Hat Society Private Ladies Club was founded by Actress & Artist Mel Gorham in April 2015 with a documentary currently being shot entitled: The Black Hat Society Private Ladies Club with the editing process beginning in early 2019.
+The Black Hat Society Private Ladies Club was founded by Actress & Artist Mel Gorham in April 2015 with a documentary shot entitled: The Black Hat Society Private Ladies Club with the editing process beginning in early 2019.

 A Miami Native yet true to the heart New Yorker was on a quest most of her adult life searching for a private environment she could feel safe at, while growing old together with a fine group of fabulous ladies.
 Never finding one in Los Angeles, New York nor Miami, she decided to start her own.

 Her prayers were answered when she asked 7 very special women to join her private club in August of last year.
 This awesome unity of strong women are now 23 and about to celebrate their one year anniversary.
 They are here to empower one another, share their deepest feelings in a perfectly safe environment.
 Owning a Black Hat is a requirement, which must be worn at the once a month meetings.
 The meetings are created to have fun and let go of all inhibitions, be open minded, listen and learn while fearlessly sharing purposely as the ladies are given a strong topic unknown to them until the round table meeting so their answers are truly honest and raw.